PORTAL USER GUIDE

 - Dataset Input: This is the dataset that contains the columns you would like to include in the calculation.
-In this example we use ABS – Index of Household Advantage and Disadvantage (IHAD) (SA2) 2016.
+Select ABS – Index of Household Advantage and Disadvantage (IHAD) (SA2) 2016.

 - Operand 1: This represents the ‘left-hand side’ of the equation.
-In this instance, we will use the Occupied Private Dwellings (b) column.
+Select Occupied Private Dwellings (b) column.

 - Operator: This represents the mathematical function that you would like to use to create the new column.
-In this instance, we are creating a proportion, so we will use the divide function ( ‘/’ ).
+In this instance, as we are creating a proportion, select “/” divide.

 - Other operators include: